howtographql/graphql-js/README.md

 ```

 When prompted where (i.e. to which _cluster_) you want to deploy your service, choose any of the public clusters, e.g. `public-us1` or `public-eu1`.
 (If you have Docker installed, you can also deploy locally.)

+> **Note**: This repository uses a slightly outdated version of the Prisma CLI and will be updated soon to use the [latest release](https://www.prisma.io/docs/reference/upgrade-guides/upgrading-prisma/upgrade-to-1.7-iquaecuj6b).

 ### 3. Set the Prisma service endpoint